matiix310/intra-tweaker/README.md

     - Hide the percentage of the last tag behind a "Turn the wheel" button.
 When clicked, a winwheel will give you your tag percentage
 - **Tag History**:
     - Add a new section named "Tag history" to the tenants page containing the last 12 tags
+- **Floating Failures**:
+    - Make failures float to the right so that it's always visible in a long trace

 ## Installation